aaravriyer193/AI-Poetry-ChatBot-with-API-s-beginner-freindly-/README.md

 * JavaScript Fetch API – to connect with OpenAI
 * OpenAI GPT-4o-mini – generates the poems

-Alright — here’s a **detailed “How It Works” article** explaining the inner workings of your **Poetic Quill** project in a beginner-friendly way, so anyone reading your GitHub can understand the logic, tools, and flow.

----

 # How Poetic Quill Works